queen-raae/gatsby-remark-oembed/README.md

 | `providers.exclude`  | Array of provider keys      | Links from providers on this list will not be transformed.  |
 | `providers.settings` | Object of provider settings | Optional configuration unique to each provider.             |

-## Buy med a coffee?
+## Buy me a coffee?

 It will encourage me to keep it going, fix whatever bugs you find and spend time making it better :D

 [![ko-fi](https://www.ko-fi.com/img/donate_sm.png)](https://ko-fi.com/P5P4OZVX)